Digitex City (DGTX) Trading Down 33.3% Over Last Week

-Digitex City (CURRENCY:DGTX) traded up 6.2% against the US dollar during the 1-day period ending at 14:00 PM Eastern on September 9th.
-Digitex City has a market capitalization of $12.57 million and $2.07 million worth of Digitex City was traded on exchanges in the last 24 hours.
-One Digitex City coin can currently be bought for $0.0135 or 0.00000057 BTC on cryptocurrency exchanges.
-During the last week, Digitex City has traded 33.3% lower against the US dollar.
+Digitex City (CURRENCY:DGTX) traded up 6.2% against the US dollar during the 24-hour period ending at 7:00 AM ET on September 12th.
+Digitex City has a total market cap of $12.57 million and $2.07 million worth of Digitex City was traded on exchanges in the last day.
+One Digitex City coin can now be purchased for approximately $0.0135 or 0.00000057 BTC on exchanges.
+Over the last seven days, Digitex City has traded 33.3% lower against the US dollar.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.